ingresso-group/slate/source/includes/_intro.md

 and 1 January {this year + 2}, at 15:30:00 UTC.

+### Support undated events

+Some venues such as theme parks sell undated tickets.
+These events have `need_performance` = `false` and have an auto-generated performance that your integration should auto-select.
+It should be possible for customers to purchase tickets without having to choose or see the auto-generated date in the API.

+**Representative Test:** User selects *Ingressoland - Any Time* (event ID 1D7B8)<br/>
+It is possible to make it to checkout without needing to select a date (i.e. the performance is auto-selected).

 ### Support best available booking flow

-At a minimum, the customer must be able to specify the number of seats they want and for which ticket type and price band.
-The Ingresso backend will then reserve the best available seats that meet the requirements.
+At a minimum, the customer must be able to specify the number of tickets they want and for which ticket type and price band.
+The Ingresso backend will then reserve the best available tickets that meet the requirements.

 **Representative Test:** User selects 3 tickets for event 6IF in the stalls band B<br/>
 When the reservation is made<br/>